 Other possible considerations include:

 - What your friends or clanmates are part of

-- Who has won in previous Rallies (Dead Orbit and New Monarchy have dominated so far - perhaps its finally Future War Cult's turn?) to give you a better chance of success of getting the discounted 'winning' item
+- Who has won in previous Rallies (Dead Orbit and New Monarchy have dominated so far - with finally Future War Cult finally winning the most recent Faction Rally) to give you a better chance of success of getting the discounted 'winning' item

 - Your choice in the original Destiny